DREAMERS WITHOUT BORDERS

 The U.S.- Mexico Foundation’s Dreamers Without Borders (DWB) program is the most prestigious binational educational and service program specially designed for young DACA dreamers of Mexican origin and Mexican Americans.
 DWB provides with the opportunity to attain a greater understanding of the importance of the binational relationship, while strengths the participants‘ pride in their heritage.
 The program’s agenda is truly unique and has proven to be a life-changing experience.

 Dreamers Without Borders 2017

-We invite you to apply to participate in the summer 2017 Delegation!
-Selected beneficiaries will be hosted cost-free in Mexico by the USMF and its partners from August 4th to August 15th.
-Once accepted, participants will become members of the USMF's Binational Young Leaders Network, the largest binational community of youth working together to promote US- Mexico Collaboration.
+The participant were hosted cost-free in Mexico by the USMF and its partners from August 4th to August 15th.
+Once accepted, participants become members of the USMF's Binational Young Leaders Network, the largest binational community of youth working together to promote US- Mexico Collaboration.

 Applicant eligibility and application requirements: